The Harder They Come: Digital restoration

-In 2006, Prasad Corporation digitally restored the film, recapturing its original look by cleaning it frame by frame to remove dirt, tears, scratches, and other artifacts.
+In 2006, the film was digitally restored by Prasad Corporation, recapturing its original look by cleaning it frame by frame to remove dirt, tears, scratches, and other artifacts.

 Stage play

 In 2005, The Harder They Come was adapted into a stage musical by the Theatre Royal Stratford East and UK Arts International in the UK, with a script overseen by Henzell.
 The show opened on 25 March 2006, boasting the original soundtrack as well as a couple of additions, including "The Ganja Song", written by Geraldine Connor, featuring Rolan Bell as Ivan.
 The production later moved to the Playhouse Theatre, and was performed in Toronto and Miami.

-The Harder They Come, Suzan-Lori Parks' musical adaptation of the 1972 film was scheduled to be staged at New York's Public Theater in early 2023.
+The Harder They Come, Suzan-Lori Parks' musical adaptation of the film, was staged at New York's Public Theater in early 2023.

 Music

-Punk band The Clash reference lead character Ivan in the hit song "Guns of Brixton".
+English punk band the Clash reference lead character Ivan in the song "The Guns of Brixton".
+Big Audio Dynamite sample the line "Sit tight and listen keenly" on their song "C'mon Every Beatbox".

+Film

+The 1986 Robin Williams movie Club Paradise, set in Jamaica, and starring Jimmy Cliff, features a scene in which an airplane named "The Charter They Come" lands.